python/devguide/triaging.rst

 '''''''''
 A list of people who may be interested in an issue.

 This used to be a feature of the old issue tracker.
-On Github issues the same effect is achieved by tagging people in a comment using ``@username``.
+On GitHub issues the same effect is achieved by tagging people in a comment using ``@username``.

 It is acceptable to tag someone to if you think the issue should be brought to